Saint Luke's College of Nursing and Health Sciences

 Saint Luke's College of Nursing and Health Sciences is a health sciences-focused college of Rockhurst University with its main campus in Kansas City, Missouri.
-It was formerly a private college associated with Saint Luke's Health System.
+It was formerly an independent private college associated with Saint Luke's Health System.
 It enrolls over 550 undergraduate students and 125 graduate students every year.
-The college offers associate degrees, bachelor's degrees, master's degrees, doctoral degrees, and certificates in nursing and health sciences.
+The college offers bachelor's degrees, master's degrees, doctoral degrees, and certificates in nursing and health sciences.